dhurlburtusa/shortcuts/semantic_web/rdf_schema-notes.md

 ### `rdfs:Resource`

 All things described by RDF are called resources and are instances of the class `rdfs:Resource`.
 This is the class of everything.
 All other classes are subclasses of this class. `rdfs:Resource` is an instance of `rdfs:Class`.

+## Properties

+An RDF property is a relation between subject resources and object resources.

+The `rdfs:subPropertyOf` property may be used to state that one property is a subproperty of another.
+If a property `P` is a subproperty of property `P'`, then all pairs of resources which are related by `P` are also related by `P'`.
+The term super-property is often used as the inverse of subproperty.

+The RDF Schema specification does not define a top property that is the super-property of all properties.